Lucioric2000/qiaseq-dna/README.md

 ***v1*** : smCounter variant caller version to use.
 You can specify v1 or v2.
 Please use run_sm_counter_v2.params.txt if specifying v2.

 ***single*** : Whether this is a single read set analysis or tumor-normal.

+***smc1out**: The directory for the output files (if it does not exists, and if it exists, files with the same name of the files generated will be overwritten).
+This option is in experimental (beta) status.

 ***NEB_S2*** : Corresponds to the name of the readSet, should match the section in the params file.
 For tumor-normal analysis please specify the two read set names delimited by a space.